-(iii) Office of Legal Access Programs (OLAP). - The Office of Legal Access Programs (OLAP) is responsible for improving access to legal information and to representation for persons appearing before the Immigration Courts and the Board.
-OLAP is also responsible for the Recognition and Accreditation Program, including the recognition of organizations and the accreditation of their representatives wishing to practice before the Immigration Courts, the Board, and/or DHS.
-More information on OLAP is available on the EOIR website.

-(iv) Office of Communications and Legislative Affairs (OCLA). - The Office of Communications and Legislative Affairs (OCLA) is responsible for public relations for EOIR.
-OCLA serves as the Board's liaison with the press.
+- (iii) Office of Legal Access Programs (OLAP).
+The Office of Legal Access Programs (OLAP) of EOIR's Office of Policy is responsible for improving access to legal information and to representation for persons appearing before the Immigration Courts and the Board.
+The Assistant Director for Policy, through OLAP, administers the Recognition and Accreditation Program, including the recognition of organizations and the accreditation of their representatives wishing to practice before the Immigration Courts, the Board, and/or DHS.
+More information on OLAP is available on the EOIR website. - (iv) Communications and Legislative Affairs Division (CLAD).
+The Communications and Legislative Affairs Division (CLAD) of EOIR's Office of Policy is responsible for public relations for EOIR.
+CLAD serves as the Board's liaison with the press.
 See Appendix B (Directory).

-(g) Relationship to the Administrative Appeals Office (AAO). - The Administrative Appeals Office (AAO), previously referred to as the Administrative Appeals Unit (AAU), is a component of DHS.
+CLAD houses EOIR's Law Library and Immigration Research Center (LLIRC).
+This law library is maintained for the staff of EOIR and is open to the public.
+See Chapter 1.5(b) (Library).
+The LLIRC also maintains a "Virtual Law Library" that is accessible at EOIR's website.
+The Virtual Law Library serves as a comprehensive repository of immigration-related law and information for use by attorneys and the general public.
+The site serves as a complement to the LLIRC located within the headquarters complex of EOIR. - (v) Legal Education and Research Services (LERS) Division.
+The Legal Education and Research Services (LERS) Division of EOIR's Office of Policy develops and coordinates headquarters and nationwide substantive legal training and professional development for new and experienced judges, attorneys, and others within EOIR who are directly involved in EOIR's adjudicative functions. - (g) Relationship to the Administrative Appeals Office (AAO).
+The Administrative Appeals Office (AAO), previously referred to as the Administrative Appeals Unit (AAU), is a component of DHS.
 The AAO is responsible for adjudicating appeals from DHS denials of certain kinds of applications and petitions, including employment-based immigrant petitions and most nonimmigrant visa petitions.
 See 8 C.F.R. §§ 103.2, 103.3.
 The AAO is not a component of EOIR and should not be confused with EOIR or the Board.
 See Appendix C (Organizational Chart).